nnaumenko/iot_ambit/tests/test_stringmap/readme.md

 # Running the tests

 Copy here all necessary files from main project directory.
 The files to be copied are as follows:

 * stringmap.cpp
 * stringmap.h

+Copy here all necessary files from test/common directory.
+The files to be copied are as follows:

+* test.h

 Open .ino file in IDE, compile, upload and open serial monitor to observe test results

 # Expected test results

 The following is expected in serial monitor window:

     ---------------- TESTING STARTED ----------------